bigbinary/setting-up-git-and-github/README.md

 ### Introduction to Git

 Git is a version control system.
-That's the official version and it's true.
-However we can think of Git like a time machine for our code.
-This is also true and this is a fun version.

-Git is a time machine because it allows us to track every change we make and it allows us to go to the previous version.
+Git acts like a time machine because it allows us to track every change we make and it allows us to go to the previous version.
 It's not exactly like Undo in google doc but it's pretty close.
 After making the code change we need to commit the code.
 Commiting the code means in the future if I want then I can come back to this point.

 Besides tracking code change Git allows us to do "branching" and "merging".
 "Branching" allows us to duplicate the source code for yourself but in a diferent branch.
 So that we can make code change fearlessly.